ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/request-builder.md

 -----------

 ## Bailing out of the UI
 The request builder UI is pretty flexible and can be configured in many different ways.
-Would you reach a point where you cannot configure the test in the way you want you can always drop down into JavaScript and modify the code directly.
+Would you reach a point where you cannot configure the test in the way you want you can always drop down into JavaScript and modify the code directly.<br>
-By switching over to the _script preview mode_ you can press the "create test from script" button, this will create a new test based on your configuration.
+Switch over to _script preview mode_ and press the _create test from script_ button to create a JavaScript test based on the current configuration.
 ![javascript]({{ site.baseurl }}/assets/img/v4/guides/request-builder/script-preview.png)

 -----------